 Must-See Tokyo: 13 Things Every Visitor Should See

-Your flight is booked, your bags are packed, but what are you going to do/see your first time in Tokyo?
+Your flight is booked, your bags are packed, but what are you going to do and see your first time in Tokyo?

 Shopping Streets of Ginza